MBDP-bioinformatics-courses/MBDP_Metagenomics_2022/Practicals/README.md

 /scratch/project_2001499/envs/checkV/checkV.sif checkv end_to_end final-viral-combined.fa \
 checkv_out -t 4 -d /db
 ```
-Note that you need to specify the path to your Virsorter2 results directory and name the CheckV output directory ("checkv_out" in this sample script).
+Note that you need to specify the path to your Virsorter2 results directory and name the CheckV output directory (`checkv_out` in this sample script).

 ## CheckV output files (results)

-The useful files: quality_summary.tsv, completeness.tsv, and complete_genomes.tsv.
+The useful files: `quality_summary.tsv`, `completeness.tsv`, and `complete_genomes.tsv`.
 Copy them to your computer and explore.

 **quality_summary.tsv** is the main output file.
 * Are there any proviruses predicted?